 Traveling to gay-friendly Oregon

 As a European, the question naturally arises, what is the best way to get to the US state of Oregon?
-Our partner airline KLM Royal Dutch Airlines – partner airline of Delta and Air France – has just resumed its direct connection between Europe via Amsterdam to Portland in May 2022.
+There are several daily direct connections, either with our gay-friendly partner airline KLM Royal Dutch Airlines or SkyTeam partners Delta and Air France.
 It is just a 10.5-hour from Amsterdam flight until you’ll arrive in Portland.

 If, as we often do, you would rather not travel to just one region in the U.S. – also because of your carbon footprint – you can also plan a road trip to Oregon.
 A train trip from, let’s say California, is also always a great way to see more of the U.S. west coast.
 For longer distances, flying within the US is easy and comfortable and very common, with convenient connections nationwide.